-There have been some strange refurbishments happening in Walt Disney World recently, and one of them is Primeval Whirl in Disney’s Animal Kingdom which was closed for refurbishment, and is now officially only a seasonal attraction.
+There have been some strange refurbishments happening in Walt Disney World recently, and one of them is Primeval Whirl in Disney’s Animal Kingdom which was closed for refurbishment and listed as only a seasonal attraction.
 Now the attraction has been removed from the park map.

-In this post we’re going to talk about the Primeval Whirl refurbishment, if it’s open and what it’s schedule will be like moving forward now that it’s only in season operation in Disney’s Animal Kingdom.
+In this post we’re going to talk about the Primeval Whirl refurbishment, why it’s not open and what it’s schedule might be like moving forward now that it’s only in season operation in Disney’s Animal Kingdom.

 Why is Primeval Whirl Closed/Seasonal?

 Only thing is that wasn’t the case, and it never really returned into action fully.
-Cast members have periodically been testing the attraction, and it has been open to guests on a very limited basis since closure.
+Cast members were periodically testing the attraction in the Fall, and it has been open to guests on a very limited basis since closure.
 In fact, it’s been more cast members testing it out than anyone else.

-According to cast members we talked to, Primeval Whirl has been officially moved into the “seasonal attraction” category.
+According to Disney, Primeval Whirl has been officially moved into the “seasonal attraction” category.
 What exactly does that mean?
-In official terms it means that it will only be running during the most busy times of the year (aka: Thanksgiving and Christmas.
+In official terms, it means that it will only be running during the most busy times of the year (aka: Thanksgiving and Christmas).
 Besides that, a seasonal attraction doesn’t run much.

-A quick visit to the Disney World website will show you that they have labeled it as “Temporarily Closed,” aka, seasonal.
+A quick visit to the Disney World website will confirms that they still have the attraction labeled as “Temporarily Unavailable.”

 Is Primeval Whirl Ever Coming Back?

 Up until this latest change, the plan has been to open Primeval Whirl for the holiday rush and potentially other supper busy times of the year in Walt Disney World.
-However, even during that time, I wouldn’t expect it to be open many hours, and possibly even every day with breakdowns likely.
-They’ll probably just run it when they are almost at max capacity for the park and that’s it.
+However, even during that time last year, it wasn’t open for many hours, and breakdowns were quite common.

-Many have speculated the future of the Dinoland USA and potentially getting a re-theme, leaving Primeval Whirl on the chopping block.
+Many have speculated the future of Dinoland USA and it potentially getting a re-theme.
+That would definitely leave Primeval Whirl on the chopping block.
 It is one of the worst-rated attractions on property and I don’t think many would shed a tear for it if it did go away.

 We obviously don’t have any insider info on that, but it wouldn’t surprise us if it does go away for good at some point in the next couple of years.

 Again Disney hasn’t officially announced the future plans for Primeval Whirl yet, but we think that if you are hoping to ride it in 2020, and possibily ever again, you should temper expectations.

 Stay tuned here at Ziggy Knows Disney for the latest updates on Primeval Whirl, we’ll let you know any updates that come along!